HOSTING A FIELD MEET

 Prepare an event budget by using your initial estimate of the number of attendees.
 Some budget items to consider are:

-- Saturday evening beverages.
-Beer goes without saying.
-Soft drinks and name-brand soda ARE NOT OPTIONAL!
-Children and many cavers do not drink beer!;
+Saturday evening beverages.
+If you opt to provide beer, soft drinks, and name-brand soda ARE NOT OPTIONAL!
+Children and many cavers do not drink beer.

 - Optional coffee, tea, donuts, and/or bagels for Sunday morning;